 - the custody of crypto-assets.

-The lack of such rules leaves holders of crypto-assets exposed to risks and can also lead to substantial risks to market integrity, market manipulation, and financial crime.
-Companies using crypto-assets have no legal certainty on how their crypto-assets would be treated in each EU member state, which undermines digital innovation.
+The lack of such rules left holders of crypto-assets exposed to risks and can also lead to substantial risks to market integrity, market manipulation, and financial crime.
+Companies using crypto-assets had no legal certainty on how their crypto-assets would be treated in each EU member state, which undermines digital innovation.